 - 4.7 Style and format.
 Style and format requirements for the technical content contained in TMs are provided in 4.7.1 through 4.7.27.4.8.
-See MIL-HDBK-1222 for additional information and examples. - 4.7.1 Examples of style and format.
-The examples provided at the rear of this standard are an accurate interpretation of the technical content, style and format requirements contained herein and shall be followed to ensure that the conforming Document Type Definition (DTD) can be used to develop digital data in accordance with MIL-STD-2361.

-4.7.2 TM divisions.
+See MIL-HDBK-1222 for additional information and examples.
+The US Government Printing Office Style Manual shall be used a general guide for capitalization, punctuation, compounding of words, numerals in text, and spelling of nontechnical words. - 4.7.1 Examples of style and format.
+The examples provided at the rear of this standard are an accurate interpretation of the technical content, style and format requirements contained herein and shall be followed to ensure that the conforming Document Type Definition (DTD) can be used to develop digital data in accordance with MIL-STD-2361. - 4.7.2 TM divisions.
 The hierarchical breakdown of a TM is: volumes (if required), chapters, and work packages (WPs), paragraphs, subparagraphs, and steps.
 Each division used should have at least two occurrences (for example where there is a Volume 1, there should be a Volume 2; where there is a Chapter 1, there should be a Chapter 2; etc.).
-Multiple volumes should be partitioned only between chapters.
+Except for the RPSTL, volumes shall be partitioned only between chapters.
+Stand-alone RPSTL manuals may be volumized between parts lists <plyp>, special tools and parts list <stl_partswp>, kitsitswp>, bulk items list bulk_itemswp>, and special tools list <stlwp>.